Ōtorohanga District

-Ōtorohanga District is a territorial municipality in the King Country area and Waikato region of the North Island of New Zealand.
+Ōtorohanga District is a territorial authority in the King Country area and Waikato region of the North Island of New Zealand.
 It is a mostly rural area, with Ōtorohanga town being by far the biggest urban area, with a population nearing 3,000.
 The District was called Otorohanga County from 1971 to 1979.

 Geography

 Ōtorohanga District is located south of Hamilton, west of Rotorua, and northwest of Taupō.
 It stretches from Kawhia Harbour on the west coast inland to the Pureora Forest Park.
-Adjacent local government districts are (clockwise from the north) Waikato, Waipa, South Waikato, Taupo, and Waitomo.
+Adjacent local government districts are (clockwise from the north) Waikato, Waipā, South Waikato, Taupō, and Waitomo.
 The district has a land area of 1999.18 sqkm.
 It is a mostly rural area, with significant areas of native forest.

 History

 After the land wars, the wider area of the King Country was a refuge for Tāwhiao, the second Māori King, and his followers.
-From 1864 to 1883, pākehā (white settlers) were not allowed into the area unless they had express permission.
+From 1864 to 1883, Pākehā (European settlers) were not allowed into the area unless they had express permission.
 The district was used for farming from the late 19th century onwards.

 The first municipal government, Otorohanga County, was formed in 1922.
 In 1956, the northern part of Kawhia County and Otorohanga County were amalgamated.
 On 1 November 1971, Otorohanga Borough was subsumed into Otorohanga County.
 The Otorohanga District was declared in 1979 by renaming Otorohanga County.
 It was reconstituted as part of the 1989 local government reforms, with a nearly identical area.

 Governance

 The seat of Ōtorohanga District Council is in the town of Ōtorohanga.
 The council is headed by a mayor, and complemented by seven councillors from five wards.
 The council wards are Kawhia/Tihiroa (two councillors), Waipa, Wharepuhunga, Kiokio/ Korakonui, and Ōtorohanga (two councillors).
-Max Baxter has been the mayor since the 2013 local elections.
+Rodney Dow has been the mayor since the 2025 local elections.

 The District is entirely within the wider Waikato Regional Council area.